ChimfwembeMLF/nestjs-n8n/README.md

 - `GET /rest/executions` - List executions
 - `GET /rest/credentials` - List credentials

-These endpoints are automatically documented in Swagger/OpenAPI.
+These endpoints are automatically documented in Swagger/OpenAPI with proper validation and error handling.

 ### 4. Use in Your Service